Virginia Gov. Northam’s medical school 'unable to determine the identity of the individuals' in racist photo

 When scandals soon enveloped the state's lieutenant governor and attorney general -- the men, in order of succession, who would have been in line to be governor if Northam resigned -- Northam's foothold in the governor's mansion became far more secure.
 In a flood of information, it was revealed that Virginia Attorney General Mark Herring wore blackface in college and Lt.
 Gov. Justin Fairfax has been accused of sexual assault by two women.

-"We could not conclusively determine the identity of either individual depicted in that photograph," Richard Cullen, who led the investigation, told reporters.
+"We could not conclusively determine the identity of either individual depicted in that photograph," attorney Richard Cullen, who led the investigation, told reporters.

 RALPH NORTHAM YEARBOOK PHOTO BACKLASH: 3 THINGS TO KNOW ABOUT THE VIRGINIA GOVERNOR